hoppscotch/docs/content/en/features/authorization.md

 If you are building or integrating with a 3rd party API, you can choose between **Basic Auth**, **Bearer Tokens** and **OAuth2.0**.

 Auth details can be added to a header, body or as parameters to a request.However if you enter your auth details in the **Authorization Tab**, Hoppscotch will automatically modify the relevant parts of the request based on your chosen `Auth` type.
-Storing _Auth Credentials_ or _Bearer Tokens_ as enironment variables, lets you re-use these more safely and efficiently.
+Storing _Auth Credentials_ or _Bearer Tokens_ as environment variables, lets you re-use these more safely and efficiently.

 ## Supported Auth Models